LiaoJJ/COP5615-Distributed-Operating-System-Principles-Projects/proj4-Part2/README.md

-The difference with Part I is that the overhead of query is not that significant, since HTTP has bigger packet size than AKKA Message.
+The difference with Part I is that the overhead of query is not that significant, since WebSocket has bigger packet size than AKKA Message.